yesoreyeram/yesoreyeram-boomtheme-panel/README.md

 # Supported Grafana version

-This grafana plugin is tested with the grafna versions 6.x.
+This grafana plugin is tested with the grafana versions 6.x.
 But other versions are also expected to work.

 # Work in progress

-* Time based automatic theme switch - Automatically switch dark themes during night hours.
-* Color palette based themes - Pick your own background/foregroud colors
+* Color palette based themes - Pick your own background/foreground colors
 * Font size adjuster - Viewers will be able to adjust their dashboard font sizes

 # Notes